 HPValidate Study

-Tyntesfield Medical Centre has been selected to take part in an important study to test the use of self-sampling in the NHS Cervical Screening Programme in England.
+Tyntesfield Medical Centre were selected to take part in an important study to test the use of self-sampling in the NHS Cervical Screening Programme in England.

 Self-sampling is a new method that is being considered for the NHS Cervical Screening Programme; this test can be completed at home and if implemented in the programme could increase access to screening for many people.
 Before self-sampling can be offered as part of routine screening, it needs to be tested to ensure that the results are as accurate as the results from a sample taken by a doctor or nurse.

-Completed Research Studies: Published Results
+Non-urgent advice: Completed Research Studies: Published Results